G3mha/Prisoners-Dilemma/README.md

 [10] G. Papazoglou and P. Biskas, "Review and Comparison of Genetic Algorithm and Particle Swarm Optimization in the Optimal Power Flow Problem," Energies, vol. 16, no. 3, p.
 1152, 2023, doi: 10.3390/en16031152.

+[11] M. A. K. Azrag and T. A. A. Kadir, "Empirical Study of Segment Particle Swarm Optimization and Particle Swarm Optimization Algorithms," International Journal of Advanced Computer Science and Applications, vol. 10, no. 8, pp. 480-485, 2019, doi: 10.14569/IJACSA.2019.0100863.

 ## Installation and Setup

 1. Clone the repository: